Nr. 10.

 "Se Ela Perguntar" Dilermando Reiss.
 A very subtle composition where a

 player can add so much feelings into.
-There is enough room or everyone
+There is enough "space" for everyone

 The Thomas Prisloe from 2008 seemed to be very suitable for that one!